Visconti of Milan: Descendants of Pietro (since the 13th century)

 From Ottone, son of Guido Visconti, descended the family of Archbishop Ottone and his nephew Tebaldo, executed in 1276 by the opposite faction supporting the Della Torre family.
 After the death of Tebaldo, a division of the family inheritance occurred in 1288 between his sons (Matteo and Uberto) and Pietro (another nephew of Archbishop Ottone).
 The object of the division was the lands and castles between Lake Maggiore and Gallarate (a long-established area of Visconti possessions), the family compound in the center of Milan, and other properties.
 To Pietro went the territories near Gallarate, fortified with castles scattered on the local hills, to Matteo and Uberto the remaining parts.

 Among the descendants of Pietro, other divisions followed: first between his sons, Lodrisio and Gaspare, and a generation later among his grandchildren.
 The members of their offspring added the names of the inherited lands to their surnames.
 From the sons of Lodrisio (Ambrogio, Estorolo) originated the Visconti di Crenna and the Visconti di Besnate; from the sons of Gaspare (Azzo, Antonio, and Giovanni), the Visconti di Jerago, the Visconti di Orago, and the Visconti di Fontaneto.
 These branches became extinct in the following centuries, and their castles and lands passed to other families.

 Descendants of Uberto, brother of Matteo (since the 14th century)

 A generation after separating the lands assigned to Pietro, another hereditary division followed between Matteo and Uberto, sons of Tebaldo.
 Matteo became Lord of Milan, while Uberto (c.
 1280–1315) received the castles of Cislago and Somma Lombardo with the lands subject to them and originated other cadet branches.
-Vercellino, the firstborn of Uberto, was Podestà of Vercelli (1317) and Novara (1318-1320).
+Vercellino, the firstborn of Uberto, was Podestà of Vercelli (1317) and Novara (1318–1320).

-From Vercellino, in the 15th century, descended Giambattista Visconti.
+From Vercellino, in the 15th century, descended Giambattista Visconti, husband of Paola Benzoni.
 In 1473, after his death, the castle of Somma Lombardo was divided between his sons, Francesco and Guido.
 The offspring of Francesco and Guido became known by the surname of Visconti di Somma.
 Several branches originated from them: among the descendants of Francesco, the Visconti di San Vito and the Visconti della Motta; from Guido, the Visconti di Modrone and the Visconti di Cislago.